-There may be instances in which, due to specific circumstances, an Employee may not be able to attend investigation or hearing / appeal meetings.
-In this event the Employee will be given reasonable opportunity to make written representations to the meeting or for their representative or workplace colleague to make representations either to the meeting or in writing on their behalf.
+There may be instances in which, due to specific circumstances, an Employee may not be able to attend Investigation or Hearing / Appeal meetings.
+In this event the Employee will be given reasonable opportunity to make written representations to the meeting or for their Representative or Workplace Colleague to make representations either to the meeting or in writing on their behalf.

-Any hearing / appeal will be managed in accordance with the guidance at Appendix B.
+Any Hearing / Appeal will be managed in accordance with the guidance at Appendix C.

-Should the outcome result in dismissal this would be with the appropriate notice according to the terms and conditions of employment.
+Should the outcome result in dismissal this would be with the appropriate notice according to the terms and conditions of employment and statutory entitlement.